 For those suffering with mental health issues, there are a couple of major reasons why people don’t seek help: stigma and cost.
 With mental health stigma, there are two distinct types, social and self.

-Social stigmas include the belief that people with mental health problems are dangerous; this includes those who suffer from schizophrenia, alcoholism and drug dependency.
+Social stigmas include the belief that people with mental health problems are dangerous.
+In particular, this stigma includes those who suffer from schizophrenia, alcoholism and drug dependency.
 Another negative social belief is that some mental health problems are self-inflicted, like eating disorders and substance abuse.
-On top of that, some people consider those who suffer with mental health issues to be hard to talk to.
+On top of that, some people find it hard to talk to those who suffer with mental health issues.

 Self-stigma is when the affected person internalizes these negative social beliefs, leading to feelings of personal shame.
 It can also result in poorer treatment outcomes.

 If you need to talk to someone confidentially about mental health or substance abuse issues, you can call 1-800-662-HELP (4357).
 The SAMHSA line is free.

 According to NAMI, there are many ways to fight mental health stigmas, including: